salama/object-machine/soml/syntax.md

 ### Code generation and scope

 Compiling generates two results simultaneously.
 The more obvious code for a function, but also an object structure of classes etc that capture the declarations.
-To understand the code part better the register abstraction should be studied, and to understand the object structure the runtime.
+To code part is explained in the chapter on the register machine, and the object structure is explained in the chapter on Parfait.

 The register machine abstraction is very simple, and so is the code generation, in favour of a simple model.
 Especially in the area of register assignment, there is no magic and only a few simple rules.